 The multidisciplinary team (MDT)

-You may not meet all of the MDT, and you won’t need to be present at the MDT meetings.
 You may also see other health professionals at different stages.